PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 – **Analyzing a recording** – Watching a recording for 10 seconds or more.

-- **Analyzing a correlation analysis report** – Analyzing means viewing for 10 seconds or more.
+- **Analyzing a correlation** – Analyzing means viewing for 10 seconds or more.

 - **Analyzing a dashboard** – Analyzing means viewing a dashboard for 10 seconds or more.